26th May 2021

 A year of working with WordPress

-Last year I got my head down and spent some time trying to get to grips with WordPress.
-During that time I’ve created full websites with it and helped people maintain their existing WordPress websites.
+Last year I spent some time trying to get to grips with WordPress.
+During that time I’ve created full websites with it and helped people maintain their existing websites.
 Here are some of the things I’ve learnt.

 Don’t go plug-in crazy

 One of my main concerns about working with WordPress was around speed and performance and the amount of plug-ins I would need to use.
 Plug-ins are add-ons for WordPress that help with particular tasks such as adding a form or optimising images.
 I decided to choose plug-ins with good reviews from reputable developers.
 I only installed the plug-ins I felt were absolutely necessary.

 WordPress emails you when a plug-in receives an update so you can check for any problems.
 I’ve found that really useful.